jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 We can leave the parameter list to the `MongoClient` call blank.
 The server by default listens on port `27017` and the client by default attempts to connect to `localhost:27017`.

 Once we have a `client` object we can now create a database and a collection.
-These spring to life automatically when they are referred to:
+We do not need an explicit DDL we just name these objects and the driver and server will ensure that they spring to life when a document is inserted.
 <pre>
 >>> <b>database = client["ep002"]</b>
 >>> <b>people_collection = database["people_collection"]</b>